mehulagg/gitlab/doc/integration/github.md

 # Integrate your GitLab instance with GitHub

-You can integrate your GitLab instance with GitHub.com as well as GitHub Enterprise to enable users to import projects from GitHub and/or to login to your GitLab instance with your GitHub account.
+You can integrate your GitLab instance with GitHub.com as well as GitHub Enterprise to enable users to import projects from GitHub and/or to log in to your GitLab instance with your GitHub account.

 ## Enabling GitHub OAuth